antononcube/Raku-DSL-English-EpidemiologyModelingWorkflows/README.md

 **1.** Install Raku (Perl 6) : https://raku.org/downloads .

+**2.** Make sure you have Zef Module Installer.

+   - Type in `zef` in the command line.
-**2.** Install Zef Module Installer : https://github.com/ugexe/zef .
+   - You can install the Zef Module Installer from : https://github.com/ugexe/zef .

 **3.** Open a command line program.
 (E.g. Terminal on Mac OS X.)